pnnl/DM-Sim/README.md

 **PNNL-IPID: 31919-E, ECCN: EAR99, IR: PNNL-SA-143160**

-We thank the SC-20 anonymous reviewers for their feedback and suggestions on our paper.
-This work was supported by PNNL's *Quantum Algorithms, Software, and Architectures* (QUASAR) LDRD Initiative.
+This project is currently supported by the [Quantum Science Center (QSC)](https://qscience.org/).
+It was originally supported by PNNL's *Quantum Algorithms, Software, and Architectures* (QUASAR) LDRD Initiative.
 The Pacific Northwest National Laboratory (PNNL) is operated by Battelle for the U.S. Department of Energy (DOE) under contract DE-AC05-76RL01830.

 ## Contributing